-The Department for Education no longer allows Academy Head s to grant any leave of absence during term time unless there are exceptional circumstances.
+The Department for Education no longer allows Academy Heads to grant any leave of absence during term time unless there are exceptional circumstances.
 If you consider that your request for absence is exceptional you will need to complete the form attached to this notification.
 A response will be sent to you as soon as possible.
 If leave is not authorised and you nevertheless withdraw your child from school, the absence will be recorded as unauthorised absence.

-If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
-We may submit a request to Suffolk Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
-Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
+• If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
+We may submit a request to Norfolk Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
+Penalty Notices are issued per liable parent, per child and each carry a fine of £80 if paid within 21 days or £160 if paid after this but within 28 days.
 Failure to pay the Penalty Notice may result in legal action.
 Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+In the event of a second Penalty Notice being issued (within 3 years), the fine would be £160 per parent, per child, within 28 days.
+The third time an offence is committed (within 3 years) a Penalty Notice would not be issued and the case would be presented to the Magistrates Court for consideration.